-Here are 27 Travel Apps Worth Having on your Phone.
+Here Are Some Travel Apps Worth Having On Your Phone.

 Travel Apps for Finding and Booking Flights